-The bnolar are the only creatures native to Cyraria which have been there for millions of years.
-Their exact population is unknown but estimated to be in the billions.
+The bnolar are the only creatures native to Cyraria, which have been there for millions of years.
+Their exact population is unknown, but estimated to be in the billions.
 They have survived planetary disasters, weather disturbances, and environmental challenges by living underground in the planet’s rich network of caverns.
-A unique race not found elsewhere in the galaxy, they stand as tall as approximately two and a half meters though the average is closer to slightly over two meters.
-They have two massive hind legs and six arms with scoop-like hands ideal for expanding or extending existing tunnels.
+A unique race not found elsewhere in the galaxy, they stand as tall as approximately two and a half meters, though the average is closer to slightly over two meters.
+They have two massive hind legs and six arms with scoop-like hands, ideal for expanding or extending existing tunnels.
 Their multilayered skin surround them like a cloak and serves to reflect different wavelengths of light, protecting them from the harsh environment.
 Several layers of eyelids do the same for their eyes, which are capable of navigating using infrared wavelengths underground, precluding the need for a subterranean light source other than that provided by luma, a native plant with phosphorescent qualities.

 The caverns in which they live form a network beneath 89% of the planet’s surface area.
 Colonies range in size from a few dozen to several hundred thousand, depending on location and available resources.
-Food supplies comprise that obtained by foraging native plants and herbs when seasonally available and stored as much as possible.
+Food supplies comprise that obtained by foraging native plants and herbs when seasonally available, and athen stored as much as possible.
 Underground sources fill the gap during severe seasons and include fungal species similar to mushrooms, roots, and other vegetation with low light requirements, i.e. those that don’t require photosynthesis.
 If food shortages occur, hibernation is also an option.